Ivenyang/cocos-docs/manual/framework/native/event_dispatcher/en.md

 ###Custom Event

-The event types are defined by system, and the events(such as touch screen, keyboard response etc) triggered by system automatically.
+The event types above are defined by system, and the events(such as touch screen, keyboard response etc) triggered by system automatically.
 In addition, another custom event is available, it is not triggered by system but by user, as follow:

 ```c++
     _listener = EventListenerCustom::create("game_custom_event1", [=](EventCustom* event){